 If you're like me, you take your four-legged furry best friend almost everywhere you go.
-From quick errands to long road trips, the vet, or the dog park, our dogs spend lots of time with us in our cars.
-And especially here in New England, we're crossing state lines all of the time.
+From quick errands to long road trips, our dogs spend lots of time with us in our cars and especially here in New England, where we're crossing state lines all of the time.

-So I was surprised to learn that here in New England, sans Vermont, we actually have laws that affect how we drive around with our pets.
-This is according to News Orvis and Pet's That Travel, which laid out each and every state law that involves distracted driving, proper restraining, convertibles, and pet cruelty laws.
+I was surprised to learn that each New England state is a bit different and very similar in its laws affecting how we drive with our four-legged furry besties.
+According to News Orvis and Pet's That Travel, here's where each New England state lands when it comes to distracted driving, proper restraining, convertibles, and pet cruelty laws.

-Right now, unrestrained pet laws only apply to the bed of a truck according to the News Orvis article which outlines actual law.
+Right now, unrestrained pet laws only apply to the bed of a truck, according to the News Orvis article, which outlines the actual law.
 In this case, your dog must be properly and safely restrained when he or she is traveling outside your vehicle.